 Prevention and Early Intervention programs expand available services to allow for earlier identification, education, and access to services with the goal of preventing mental illness from becoming a severe and detrimental part of the individual's life, reducing the stigma associated with accessing services, and improving the time it takes to receive treatment.
-Four new programs were added in Fiscal Year 18/19 which are funded by reverted PEI funds.
+Four new programs were added in Fiscal Year 18-19 which are funded by reverted PEI funds through the end of Fiscal Year 19-20.